umbraco/UmbracoDocs/12/umbraco-vendr/packages/checkout/installation.md

 description: Installing Vendr Checkout, an add-on package for Vendr, the eCommerce solution for Umbraco v8+
 ---

 There are currently two ways to install the Vendr Checkout package for Vendr into your solution.
-Using the Umbraco package distribution, installed via the Umbraco back-office, or using our NuGet packages, installed directly into your projects code base via the NuGet Package Manager.
+Using the Umbraco package distribution, installed via the Umbraco backoffice, or using our NuGet packages, installed directly into your projects code base via the NuGet Package Manager.

 ## Umbraco Package Installation